Rehabilitation

 Animals go through untold suffering as a product of mankind’s folly.
 AWARE aims to redress this balance by providing quality veterinary care and rehabilitation to wild animals that have been injured directly or indirectly at the hand of man.
 AWARE believes that every animal’s LIFE is precious.
 However if rehabilitation will cause undue stress on an animal, it will be humanely euthanased.

-AWARE also recognises disease threats in wildlife and aims to treat sick or disease-threatened animals either individually or on a ‘herd health’ basis.
+AWARE also recognizes disease threats in wildlife and aims to treat sick or disease-threatened animals either individually or on a ‘herd health’ basis.

 Get our newsletter